ferbruml/dtmoney/README.md

 This app makes use ReactJS, MirageJS, ContextAPI, Axios and styled-components.

-This project is part of the Ignite program of [Rocketseat](www.rocketseat.com.br)
+This project is part of the ReactJS certification of [Rocketseat](www.rocketseat.com.br)